Diamond Tongues: Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on seven critics, indicating "generally favorable" reviews.

 Norman Wilner of Now calls the script "sharp and thoughtful."
 The Hollywood Reporters Frank Scheck praises the film as "a vivid depiction of the city's arts scene," adding, "with the soundtrack consisting of songs by such indie rock bands as Islands and Broken Social Scene adding greatly to the overall atmosphere."

 Accolades

 Goldstein was nominated for Best Actress at the 4th Canadian Screen Awards, held on March 13, 2016.